FansDB/docs/docs/performers.md

 If they qualify:

-1. Add account username as an alias to all qualifiying profiles.
+1. Add account username as an alias to all qualifying profiles.
-1. Add network link of the account to all qualifiying profiles.
+1. Add network link of the account to all qualifying profiles.
-1. Add account username to the disambiguation to all qualifiying profiles in the following format: `username, relationship-type` where relationship-type can be `sister`, `brother`, `mother`, `father`, `wife`, `husband`, `partner`.
+1. Add account username to the disambiguation to all qualifying profiles in the following format: `username, relationship-type` where relationship-type can be `sister`, `brother`, `mother`, `father`, `wife`, `husband`, `partner`.
 </div>

 [^1]: Defunct links can be added, but they require additional proof.
-Such proof can be a screenshot of watermarked content, social media link to a post or profile where the performer themselves promoting their account or a working archived copies of their account page (e.g. archive.org).
+Such proof can be a screenshot of watermarked content, a social media link to a post or profile where the performer themselves promote their account, or a working archived copy of their account page (e.g. archive.org).
 [^2]: See [Networks](/networks) for a list of approved networks.